netliferesearch/starter/README.md

 * [ESLint](https://atom.io/packages/linter-eslint)

 ## :computer: Heroku
 This starter contains both a server and build tasks for Heroku.
-Password can be changed in the `server.js` file.
+Remember to change the password in `server.js`.
+Default password is: ```netlife / research```.

 For easy initial deploy to Heroku, use this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)